neringabickmore/art-i-al/README.md

 **As a user (*applies to all site users*) I am able to:**

-1. Access the site on my mobile, tablet and desktop which is adapted to provide the best experience.
+1. Access the site on my mobile, tablet, and desktop which is adapted to provide the best experience.

 2. Easily navigate through the website without too much thought and find what I am looking for quickly.